roundcopy/pulent-2022/src/pages/letters/be-mindful-of-the-signals-you-emit.md

 number: "75"
 slug: be-mindful-of-the-signals
 tags: false
-description: Life is much like a game of cards.
-Both involve playing with the hand you’re dealt and watching the signals others emit.
+description: "Life is much like a game of cards.
+Both involve playing with the hand you’re dealt and watching the signals others emit."
 date: 2024-01-31T20:52:31+01:00
 author: Nikola Balić
 layout: ../../layouts/LetterLayout.astro